hamaluik/hermes/README.md

 # Hermes

-A desktop application for composing, sending, and receiving HL7 messages for development and testing.
+A desktop application for composing, sending, and receiving HL7 messages for HL7 system development and testing.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)